ServBay + Docker Integration FAQ

 .

-- If you can build a custom image and want widespread CA trust, Method 1 is ideal.
+- If you can build custom images and want broad system-level CA trust, Method 1 is usually best.

-- If you prefer not to build or just need a specific app to trust the CA, Method 2 is convenient.
+- If you don’t want to modify the image and only need specific apps to trust the CA, Method 2 is convenient.

-For certificates issued by public CAs (e.g. Let’s Encrypt): If your ServBay site uses a cert from a public CA like Let’s Encrypt (via ACME), most base Docker images already trust these CAs by default—no extra steps needed.
+For certificates from public CAs (e.g., Let’s Encrypt): If your ServBay site uses a certificate from a public CA such as Let’s Encrypt, most base Docker images will already trust these CAs out of the box.
+No extra steps are typically needed.

-Q5: How do I set up a domain and reverse proxy through ServBay for an app running inside a Docker container?
+Q5: How do I configure a domain name and reverse proxy in ServBay for an application running inside a Docker container?

-Suppose you have an app in your Docker container (e.g. a Node.js service listening on port 3000 inside the container), and you wish to assign it a friendly domain (such as myapp.servbay.demo
+Suppose you’re running an app (e.g., Node.js listening on port 3000 inside the container) and want to expose it on your host via a friendly domain name (e.g., myapp.servbay.demo

 Steps:

-Run your Docker container and map its port to host
+Run your Docker container and map the port to host’s

 127.0.0.1